fizbik/http-otron/README.md

 ## Features

 :heavy_check_mark: Expressive, developer-friendly API that aligns with the Fetch API's `RequestInit` type
 :heavy_check_mark: Sane defaults: automatic text, JSON, and blob response decoding
 :heavy_check_mark: Robust error handling for problems with the network, CORS, request format, and response format
 :heavy_check_mark: No exceptions thrown, everything returned in a `Result` object
 :heavy_check_mark: No assumptions made about whether an HTTP status is an error or not [TBD article]().
 :heavy_check_mark: Zero dependencies
-:heavy_check_mark: 100% unit test coverage.
+:heavy_check_mark: 100% unit test coverage

 ## Install